GovindBhala/DS5500-Movie-Recommendation-System/README.md

 - movies_EDA: exploratory analysis of movies and rating data.
 Creates visualizations shown on Top Movie Visualizations page of UI

 Requirements:
-- requirements.txt: all required packages and versions to run project
+- requirements.txt: all required packages and versions to run project including all analysis
+- requirements-app.txt: all required packages and versions to run streamlit app

 ## How to Host App in AWS
 We host our Streamlit app using AWS EC2.
 These instructions are specific to using Free Tier AWS.